fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         2. If the user wants to edit their profile.
         3. Click "Edit" Button.
     - Expected Result:
+        - When the user click on the edit button expect email id input all other input disabled to enter the details.
-        - The user is redirected to the Edit Personal Details Page.
+        - The user is able to edit the details on the page.

 ### Update Profile Account[Completed]
 - Scenario 1: Successfully read data in profile account
     - Steps:
-        1. Navigate to the user Edit Personal Details Page.
+        1. The user can enter the updated details on the disabled input.
-        2. Enter the required information such as full name, gender, date of birth, Street Name, City Name, District Name.
+        2. Enter the required information such as first name, last name and mobile number.
         3. Click "save" Button.
     - Expected Result:
-        - The user is redirected to the Personal Information Page.
+        - The user is able to see the updated details on the input field in the profile page.

 ### View products/items[Completed]
 - Scenario 1: Successfully view products/items